 - 1 tsp vanilla

-- After angel food cake is baked and cooled, cut into 3 horizontal layers.
+- After angel food cake is baked according to directions on the back of the box and cooled, cut into 3 horizontal layers.

-- Drain juice from thawed strawberries or raspberries into a small bowl.
+- Drain juice from strawberries and place into a small bowl.
+Set berries aside.

 - Over the juice sprinkle gelatin and allow to stand until softened.